alessandrotorre/Acceleration-and-Velocity-Extrusion/README.md

 Here, there is everything you need to test it.

 - A glade widget that can be added to yours GUI - gmoccapy or axis.
-- the hal file with nettings "from and to" the component and the GUI.
+- the hal file with links "from and to" the component and the GUI.
 - the M codes
 - the postprocessor for CURA